Kitware/SMTK/doc/release/smtk-3.3.md

 #### Added Item names to attributeChanged method
 The names of the items being modified are now returned by the Signal operator.
 This is now used by the AttributeView class.

+#### Supporting extensions to Advance Levels
+* qtItem widgets now check to see if they are writable based on their Item's advance write level and the current advance level.
+If they are not or if their ItemView has the readonly property, they will be readonly.
+* If the current advance level is below an attribute's advance write level, then the attribute will not be eligible for deletion in an AttributeView.

 ### Changes to displaying double items
 Using ItemViews you can now control how the double value item is displayed based using the following "attributes":